WebCimes/webcimes-select/README.md

 ```

 ### ESM
-Compared to JS bundlers (like Webpack), using ESM in the browser requires you to use the full path and filename instead of the module name.
+Compared to JS bundlers (like Webpack or Vite), using ESM in the browser requires you to use the full path and filename instead of the module name.
 You can use an importmap to resolve the arbitrary module names to complete paths (not needed if you use JS bundlers):
 ```html
 <html>